 Everyone likes new furniture and we all like it to stay looking like new.
 To accomplish this, there are a few things we can do.
-Of course, we all know the importance to regularly vacuum and to periodically have it professional cleaned.
+Of course, we all know the importance of a regular vacuum and periodically have it professionally cleaned.
 There is something else we can do.
 When you first buy upholstery, you should have it treated to prevent overall soiling and spills from absorbing into the fabric.
-This is important, because if a spill absorbs into the fiber, it can alter the dye structure or re-dye the existing fibers causing a permanent stain.
-A fabric protection treatment can also transform a very sensitive fabric that really is not that cleanable into a cleanable fabric.
-The better quality fabric protection treatments will not change the looks, color or feel of any fabric once dried.
+This is important because if a spill absorbs into the fiber, it can alter the dye structure or re-dye the existing fibers causing a permanent stain.
+A fabric protection treatment can also transform a very sensitive fabric that is not that cleanable into a cleanable fabric.
+The better quality fabric protection treatments will not change the looks, color, or feel of any fabric once dried.
 Now comes the questions.
 What is the best fabric protection treatment to apply?
 Where to have your upholstery treated?

 Here are some options:

 Alec’s Carpet & Upholstery Cleaning LLC with over 50 years of experience has more knowledge and more experience than any other company in the greater Boston area.
-As an independent company we are not tied down to using one product.
+As an independent company, we are not tied down to using one product.
 A product that we are stuck with.
 Instead, we realize technology changes and there are always advancements in our field as well as any business and product line.
-We not only do our research on new products, we run our own tests.
-These test are done in our plant under strict conditions that allow us to compare different products and see firsthand what really is the best fabric protection treatment.
-Our clients get the best products applied, the most experienced technicians applying it and the best support throughout the life of the upholstery.
+We not only do our research on new products, but we also run our tests.
+These tests are done in our plant under strict conditions that allow us to compare different products and see firsthand what is the best fabric protection treatment.
+Our clients get the best products applied, the most experienced technicians applying it, and the best support throughout the life of the upholstery.

 Looking for more information?
 Read more about fabric protection at http://alecscarpetcleaning.com/upholstery/fabric-protection-for-your-finest-upholstered-furniture.

 For more information please feel free to call our office anytime at 781-871-4428.